Read | Listen| Write

 1776,

-in the Hall of Independence
+in the Hall of Independence,

 the signing of one document

-introduced a sworn system
+introduced a sworn system.

 The aroma of the meeting,

-The metallic clicks and tings of carriage tires and harness rings
+The metallic clicks and tings

-Layered against the distant pitch of cobblestones and horseshoe clinch
+Layered against the distant pitch

 This most prominent event

-ultimately culminated with this:
+ultimately culminated in this:

-A scratch of quill on parchment paper
+A scratch of quill on parchment paper,

-from Hancock’s historic wisp:
+Hancock’s historic wisp.

-The United States of America, declared;
+The United States of America, declared,

 A unification of identity

-with a core of Independence
+with a core of Independence.

 Yet this monumental moment